Nikitaz1410/CDTM_Hack_2025/README.md

     One-liner 💬:
     Revolutionizing patient anamnesis and medical data management with AI-powered OCR — all your health insights in one secure, unified platform!

-If you want to test out our solution: https://avi-health.de/
+See our solution in action at https://www.youtube.com/watch?v=G7SVT1X2zEg or test it out yourself under https://avi-health.de/

 🚀 What is AVI Health?